code-not-found/code-not-found.github.io/_posts/spring-jms/2017-05-04-spring-jms-activemq-example.md

 }
 {% endhighlight %}

-## 7. Testing the Spring JMS Template & Listener
+## 7. Testing the Spring JMS Example

 Spring Boot will automatically start an embedded broker if following conditions are met:
 * ActiveMQ is on the classpath.